alexhunsley/swift-topics/README.md

 # swift-topics
-Experimenting with decoupled topics that are easily transferable
+Experimenting with decoupled topics that are easily transferable.